craggle logo

 What time does the RBA announce the Cash Rate change?

-The Reserve Bank Board announces monetary policy decisions, cash rate, at 2.30pm in a media release after each meeting.
+The Reserve Bank Board announces monetary policy decisions, cash rate changes, at ~2.30pm AEDT in a media release after each meeting.

 Return to top